-High quality text copies that meets the critera for being considered complex grade-level text.
+High quality text copies that meets the critera for being considered complex grade-level text along with the agenda, notes, and collaborative lesson plan.

-The effectiveness will be monitored by seeing an increase in student reading proficiency based on data reports from on-going assessesments.
+The effectiveness will be monitored by seeing an increase in student academic proficiency based on data reports from on-going assessments.